Custom Stabilized Wood Knife Handles

 WOOD IS POROUS-

-Wood is porous.
-Wood is vascular tissue that transports minerals and water from the roots to the canopy.
-The same vascular tissue carries sugars created through photosynthesis back to the roots.
-Because of this origin as a plumbing system, most woods will readily take on water and contaminants.
-This causes problems in houses, furniture, cabinets, doors, and knives.
+Did you know that wood is a porous material?
+It has a network of vascular tissue that helps transport water and minerals from the roots to the leaves.
+Additionally, the same tissue carries sugars created through photosynthesis back to the roots.
+Due to its plumbing system-like origin, wood can easily absorb water and contaminants, which can cause problems in various applications such as houses, furniture, cabinets, doors, and knives.

 WOOD STABILIZATION-

-This step can take from one to six hours with my little pump.
-After a soak, atmospheric pressure is slowly reintroduced to the chamber, and the wood is allowed to soak and absorb the resin for several hours or days.
+Creating this vacuum can take from one to twelve hours with my little pump.
+After a soak under vacuum, atmospheric pressure is slowly reintroduced to the chamber, and the wood is allowed to soak and absorb the resin for several hours or days.
 Afterward, each block of wood is wrapped in aluminum foil and baked until the resin hardens throughout the wood block.

-Now we have a stabilized wood knife handle with pores filled with a clear, HARD resin.
-The wood is virtually impervious to water infiltration.
-All contaminants remain on the surface and are easily washed away.
-And no more shrinking and swelling of your knife handle due to swings in humidity or the moisture content of the wood!
+With the new stabilized wood knife scales, the pores are filled with a clear and durable resin, making the wood resistant to water infiltration.
+Any contaminants simply stay on the surface and can be easily washed away.
+Plus, you no longer have to worry about your knife handle shrinking or swelling due to changes in humidity or the moisture content of the wood.

 G10-